cmaxwe/dl-nhltv/README.md

 https://www.assetbank.co.uk/support/documentation/install/ffmpeg-debian-squeeze/ffmpeg-debian-jessie/

+### Docker
+If you want to build a docker image have a look at the docker file and docker compose examples.
+The docker compose example is made for docker swarm, so you have to modify it for a single docker installation.

 ## Run dl-nhltv
 BEWARE !
 This early version stores settings.json and temporary files in the folder you run it from!